 The Child Care Assistance Program (CCAP) provides financial assistance to eligible low-income families who need child care to support their efforts toward self-sufficiency.
 Eligible families may include those who are working, looking for employment, in training, enrolled in the Colorado Works program, or teen parents enrolled in high school.
 CCAP provides benefits for children from birth to age 12.

-The Center receives a limited number of Colorado Preschool Program (CPP) spaces, which provide free tuition for 2 to 4 days of care.
-There is a screening process to qualify for this program.
-Students who qualify receive Stipends that provide a percentage of tuition coverage.
+The Center receives a limited number of Colorado Preschool Program (CPP) spaces.
+There is a screening process to qualify for this program and children must apply through their local school district.